noahehall/nim/src/nimnotes.md

 # nim

-- nim in action: pg 40
 - convert this to RST and import into the main file

 ## links